AbelFeta/airbnb-clone-project/README.md

 - Ensures the architecture supports scalability, security, and flexibility.
 - Makes high-level design decisions on services, microservices, and APIs.

+- ## 🛠️ Technology Stack

+The technology stack used for this project includes the following tools and frameworks:

+### 🐍 Python
+- **Purpose**: The programming language used to build the backend of the project.
+Python is known for its simplicity and readability, making it an ideal choice for rapid development.

+### 🌐 Django
+- **Purpose**: A high-level Python web framework that allows rapid development of secure and maintainable websites.
+Django will be used to build the backend API (using Django REST Framework) and handle the core business logic.

+### 🛠️ Django REST Framework (DRF)
+- **Purpose**: An extension of Django that simplifies the process of building RESTful APIs.
+DRF allows easy creation of endpoints, serialization of data, and handling authentication and permissions.

+### 🐘 PostgreSQL
+- **Purpose**: A relational database management system (RDBMS) used to store and manage the project's data.
+PostgreSQL is chosen for its robustness, support for advanced data types, and scalability.

+### 🔄 GraphQL
+- **Purpose**: A flexible query language for APIs that allows clients to request specific data.
+In contrast to REST, GraphQL enables more efficient data fetching, making it easier for front-end applications to request only the data they need.

+### 🔥 Celery
+- **Purpose**: A distributed task queue system used to handle asynchronous tasks such as sending notifications, processing payments, and executing scheduled tasks.

+### 🧮 Redis
+- **Purpose**: A fast, in-memory data store used for caching and session management.
+Redis will help speed up the application by reducing the load on the database for frequently accessed data.

+### 🐳 Docker
+- **Purpose**: A platform that allows you to containerize applications and ensure that the development, testing, and production environments are consistent.
+Docker will be used for containerizing the app to make deployment easier and more reliable.

+### 💻 CI/CD Pipelines
+- **Purpose**: Continuous Integration and Continuous Deployment tools (e.g., GitHub Actions) will be used to automate the testing and deployment process.
+These tools ensure that the project remains bug-free and up-to-date as new changes are pushed.

 ### 🔐 Security Engineer (optional in advanced teams)
 - Implements security policies and encryption.
 - Reviews code for vulnerabilities (e.g., SQL injection, XSS).